aPToul/GraphStuff/README.md

 This repository contains a project I made in my Algorithms and Data Structures course.

 The primary goal is to find the most connected actor among 500,000+ from the Internet Movie Database.
-A connection is undirected and defined as working in the same movie.
+A connection between actors is undirected and defined as acting in at least one movie together.

 The file is massive so it can be obtained on their webpage.